Cracking good corn

 There’s a comic-relief doc/JP (George Cleveland) who is rather de trop given that Buchanan is providing the amusing old-timer part, and should probably have been written out.
 There’s also an obligatory Indian maid, Turquoise, in love with Lucky and furiously jealous of the fair Nora.
 She is sent packing, back to her people by the cruel Lucky who has simply used her.
 The ‘Indian’ is played by Irish-Montanan Carol Thurston (Emma Clanton in Wyatt Earp on TV), who looks as Indian as I do (and I don't).

-Then there’s another candidate for Sidewinder.
-It’s two-Colt gunslinger Tombstone Jack (Ian MacDonald) but Lucky does for him in a street gunfight and, as we know, he was only a distraction, a false scent, because it’s Victor who is the real villain.
+Then there’s yet another candidate for Sidewinder.
+It’s two-Colt gunslinger Tombstone Jack (Ian MacDonald).
+But Lucky does for him in a street gunfight and, as we know, he was only a distraction, a false scent, because it’s Victor who is the real villain.

 Gunfighter Tombstone Jack: is he the Sidewinder?